Excel Variance (Table of Contents)

 Step 1 – Enter the data set in the columns.

 Step 2 – Insert the VAR.P function and choose the range of the data set.
-Here one thing should be noted that if any cell has an error, then that cell will be ignored.
+Please note that we should ignore any cell with errors when calculating variance.

 If we have data set that represents samples, then we need to use the function of VAR.S instead of using the VAR.P